 - Partner with reputable organizations.
-Ensuring they have liability insurance helps credibility. - Assess your girls.
+Ensuring they have liability insurance helps credibility. - Assess your group.
 Ensure they are mature enough to follow rules and exercise self-control.
-Do not allow children under age five to interact with reptiles, amphibians, baby chicks, ducklings, or petting zoo animals (per the Centers for Disease Control and Prevention). - Control their interaction.
-Let girls know that it is not okay to tease, hurt, or play roughly with any animal. - Keep it clean.
+Do not allow children under age five to interact with reptiles, amphibians, baby chicks, ducklings, or pet zoo animals (per the Centers for Disease Control and Prevention). - Control their interaction.
+Let everyone know that it is not okay to tease, hurt, or play roughly with any animal. - Keep it clean.
 Make sure hands are washed before and after contact with animals, animal bedding, or waste. - Be vigilant.
 Treat bites or scratches according to the first aider's training to avoid infection.
 Report animal aggression, bites, or other concerns to the authorities and to your council.

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructors in advance to ensure they are able to accommodate those with disabilities.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+Recognize that Girl Scouts may have various levels of exposure to and experience with animals.
+They may also have different cultural or personal perspectives on the keeping of animals on farms, in zoos, or in other facilities.
+Remind your troop that there should be no judgment as everyone learns together.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,